-After all the rumours, long debates, and heated discussions, the EU’s General Data Protection Regulations (GDPR) have been confirmed, and a date set for their enforcement.
+After all the rumors, long debates, and heated discussions, the EU’s General Data Protection Regulations (GDPR) have been confirmed.

-In 2018, these comprehensive guidelines will underpin the way companies deal with, and protect, consumer information originating from the EU.
+In 2018, these comprehensive guidelines will govern the way companies deal with, and protect, consumer information originating from the EU.

-It may be an EU directive, but GDPR will affect any nation handling the personal data of customers residing within the European Union.
-So, despite Brexit, this will include all UK businesses who trade with 5,000 or more people within the EU, part of its extra-territoriality clause.
+GDPR will affect any nation handling the personal data of customers living in the European Union.
+Despite Brexit, this includes UK businesses trading with 5,000 or more people within the EU, part of its extra-territoriality clause.

-The regulations could also apply to firms in the US, where many high-profile organisations handle a great deal of personal data originating from EU member states.
+The regulations could also apply to U.S. firms, where many high-profile organizations handle personal data from EU member states.

-The new rules will thrust cyber security into the limelight, forcing companies to accept responsibility for their security protocols, and putting consumers first.
-Much of the content within the new regulations focuses on the importance of consistent, up to date security measures.
+These new rules will push cybersecurity into the public interest, forcing companies to accept responsibility for their security protocols.
+What’s more, much of the content within the new regulations focus on the importance of consistent, up-to-date security measures.

-With large scale data breaches becoming ever more commonplace, and the threat of significant infiltrations growing, these measures couldn’t come sooner enough.
+With large-scale data breaches becoming ever more common, these measures couldn’t come sooner enough.

-Many within the EU believed that the region’s existing rules on data protection, and the responsibilities that companies had to protect consumers, were weak and very much outdated.
-In fact, the current rulebook, the Data Protection Directive, is already two decades old, lagging far behind the climate for businesses trading online face today.
+Many within the EU believed that the region’s existing rules on data protection were weak and outdated.
+In fact, the current rulebook, the Data Protection Directive, is already two decades old and things have changed.

-In 1996, while the Internet was still a fledgeling platform for most organisations, there was nothing like the quantity of personal data being handled and shared by companies operating online.
-The existing regulations call for a very low minimum standard of IT protection, meaning the level of commitment from country to country can fluctuate dramatically.
-GDPR will be a unifying force that bridges this inequality across EU member states and, in many cases, beyond.
+The existing regulations call for a very low minimum standard of IT protection.
+This means the level of commitment from country to country can vary dramatically.
+GDPR will be a uniting force that bridges this disparity across EU member states and, in many cases, beyond.

 The small print

 So, what are the changes?
-Much of GDPR centres on consent.
-As well as broadening the definition of personal data to include any information that could be used to identify a person, the processes required to gain this information will become far stricter.
+Much of GDPR focus on consent.
+As well as broadening the definition of personal data to include any information that could be used to identify a person, the processes required to gain this information will become stricter too.

-Individuals must be informed by companies exactly why any personal data is being collected, and, in turn, what it will be used for.
-An organisation can’t just harvest this information.
-Instead, consent has to be given in a clear and valid manner.
-On top of this, all businesses will have to gain parental consent before processing any data from a minor below the age of 16.
+Companies must tell individuals exactly why they are collecting personal data and what they will use it for.
+An organization can’t just harvest this information.
+Instead, users must give consent in a clear and valid way.
+On top of this, businesses will need parental consent to process data from users below the age of 16.

 Individuals will also have more control over how much of their data is made available.
-A new clause states that not only will consumers be automatically given the right to request a duplicate of their information, but they can withdraw permission for its further distribution and analysis, for good.
+A new clause states that consumers be automatically given the right to request a duplicate of their information.
+They can also withdraw permission for its further distribution and analysis, for good.

 What’s more, it will become illegal for any data to be kept permanently.

-By law, any breaches discovered will have to be reported to the relevant data protection authority within 72 hours.
-Larger breaches will require a business to contact consumers directly.
+By law, companies will have to report any breaches to the relevant data protection authority within 72 hours.
+Businesses will have to contact consumers directly about more substantial breaches.

-When the new legislations come into effect, it won’t just be big business who will have to foot the bill if a security breach leads to a data leak.
-For the first time, data processors will be legally responsible, as third parties, for any safety issues at their end too.
+And it won’t just be big businesses who’ll have to pay up if a breach leads to a data leak.
+For the first time, data processors will be held legally responsible too.

-Although smaller than those faced by data controllers, penalties for not adhering to the new regulations could see data processing firms hit with fines up to €10 million.
+Although smaller than those faced by data controllers, data processing firms could see fines up to €10 million.

-Companies are also being forced to make security an intricate part of the design of their online presence.
-Any data no longer required must be disposed of, and in no instance retained for future reference.
+Companies are also being forced to make security an integral part of its online presence.
+Any data no longer required must be disposed of, and never kept for future reference.

-For companies processing a large volume of sensitive data, for example, information on religion or race, it will become mandatory to employ a specialist data protection officer.
+For companies processing a large volume of sensitive data, it will become mandatory to employ a specialist data protection officer.

-GDPR isn’t going to come into effect until May 2018, but businesses will need to act now to avoid the heavy fines they will incur if their security systems are deemed insufficient when the new rules are introduced.
+GDPR isn’t going to come into effect until May 2018, but businesses need to act now to avoid hefty fines.

 The first step is to evaluate the security systems they already have in place.
-It’s vital that companies take a long, hard look at the measures they have installed to ensure they meet the GDPR standard.
+It’s vital that companies take a detailed look at their security protocols to ensure they meet the standard.

 For those companies who fall below what is required, it’s time to invest in a serious IT security strategy.